The Farmer’s Cat: Does The Farmer’s Dog Make Cat Food?

 The Dog Tale is reader-supported.
 We may earn a commission if you buy something through our site; this doesn’t change our recommendations.

 Is there a Farmer’s Dog for cats?
+What are the best options for our feline friends?
 Keep reading to learn how you can have fresh cat food delivered to your door, so your cat can eat as well as you do.

 Smalls Cat Food